 If you'd rather forgo the region's global cuisine in favor of something more Australian, you may struggle to find it.
 Much of modern Australian fare has been influenced by other cultures, so you won't find many dishes without international ties.
 However, an important component of Aussie cuisine is meat, thanks in part to the country's thriving cattle industry.
 And because Sydney sits on the water, seafood also holds a prominent role in Sydneysiders' diets.
 Popular local watering holes include Darling Harbour's Cargo Bar, The Rocks' breakfast joint Pancakes On The Rocks and the Sydney Opera House's Opera Bar.

 In addition to Sydney's abundant restaurants, bars and cafes, visitors can savor top-notch dishes at seasonal food festivals.
 If visiting in October, check out Sydney's Night Noodle Markets, which feature 50 authentic Asian food stalls near Hyde Park.
-In March, travelers can enjoy Taste of Sydney, a three-day festival that includes more than 60 tasting dishes and live entertainment.
-And bakers can't miss a chance to experience the three-day Cake, Bake and Sweets Show held every June at Sydney Olympic Park.
+In November, travelers can enjoy Taste of Sydney, a three-day festival that includes more than 60 tasting dishes and live entertainment.
+And bakers can't miss a chance to experience the three-day Cake, Bake and Sweets Show held every November.